 Stock repurchase plan.
-In 2015, our board of directors approved a stock repurchase plan authorizing us to repurchase up to \$500 million of our outstanding shares of Class A common stock on the open market or in private transactions.
-During the first half of 2018, we repurchased approximately 0.5 million shares of Class A common stock under this plan for \$35.8 million.
-At June 30, 2018, \$92.2 million was available for repurchases under the 2015 stock repurchase plan.
-In July 2018, our board terminated the 2015 stock repurchase plan and approved a new repurchase plan with an initial authorization amount of \$500 million.
+In 2015, our board of directors approved a stock repurchase plan authorizing us to repurchase up to \$500 million of our outstanding shares of Class A common stock on the open market or in private transactions, and in July 2018, our board of directors terminated the 2015 stock repurchase plan and approved a new repurchase plan with an initial authorization amount of \$500 million.
+During the first nine months of 2018, we repurchased approximately 0.5 million shares of our Class A common stock under the 2015 plan for \$40.6 million and approximately 0.1 million shares under the 2018 plan for \$7.6 million.
+At September 30, 2018, \$492.4 million was available for repurchases under the 2018 plan.
 Our stock repurchases are used primarily to offset dilution from our equity incentive plans and for strategic initiatives.

 Dividends.
-In February and April 2018, our board of directors declared a quarterly cash dividend of \$0.365 per share.
-These quarterly cash dividends of \$19.8 million and \$20.3 were paid March 14, 2018 and June 13, 2018 to stockholders of record on February 26, 2018 and May 25, 2018.
-In July 2018, our board of directors declared a quarterly cash dividend of \$0.365 per share to be paid on September 12, 2018 to stockholders of record on August 31, 2018.
+In February, April and July 2018, our board of directors declared a quarterly cash dividend of \$0.365 per share.
+These quarterly cash dividends of \$19.8 million, \$20.3 million and \$20.3 million were paid March 14, 2018, June 13, 2018 and September 12, 2018 to stockholders of record on February 26, 2018, May 25, 2018 and August 31, 2018.
+In October 2018, our board of directors declared a quarterly cash dividend of \$0.365 per share to be paid on December 12, 2018 to stockholders of record on November 30, 2018.
 Currently, we anticipate that our board of directors will continue to declare quarterly cash dividends and that the cash flows from operations will be sufficient to fund our future dividend payments.
 However, the continued declaration of dividends is subject to the discretion of our board of directors and will depend upon various factors, including our net earnings, financial condition, cash requirements, future prospects and other relevant factors.

 Cash from foreign subsidiaries.
-As of June 30, 2018 and December 31, 2017, we held \$410.2 million and \$438.2 million, respectively, in cash and cash equivalents, including current investments.
-These amounts include \$334.2 million and \$413.8 million as of June 30, 2018 and December 31, 2017, respectively, held in our operations outside of the U.S. Substantially all of our non-U.S. cash and cash equivalents are readily convertible into U.S. dollars or other currencies, subject to procedural or other requirements in certain markets, as well as an indefinite-reinvestment designation, as described below.
+As of September 30, 2018 and December 31, 2017, we held \$401.5 million and \$438.2 million, respectively, in cash and cash equivalents, including current investments.
+These amounts include \$370.3 million and \$413.8 million as of September 30, 2018 and December 31, 2017, respectively, held in our operations outside of the U.S. Substantially all of our non-U.S. cash and cash equivalents are readily convertible into U.S. dollars or other currencies, subject to procedural or other requirements in certain markets, as well as an indefinite-reinvestment designation, as described below.